Skip to content

 VijayashanthiVijaya shantiVijaya shanthiVijayashanti Srinivasவிஜயசாந்திவிஜயஷாந்திVijayshanti

 Vijayashanti is an Indian actor, best known for Tamil cinema.
 Vijayashanti began their career in 1980 and has been a prominent figure in the industry for over 46 years.
-With over 60 credits to their name and an average audience rating of 6.9, Vijayashanti remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Vijayashanti remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Vijayashanti's career remains one of the longest and most celebrated in Tamil cinema.

 Born